ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 - `RateLimit-Limit`: containing the requests quota in the time window;
 - `RateLimit-Remaining`: containing the remaining requests quota in the current window;
-- `RateLimit-Reset`: containing the time remaining in the current window, specified in seconds.
+- `RateLimit-Reset`: containing the time remaining in the current window, specified in seconds;
+- `RateLimit-Policy`: containing the quota policy information.

 The behavior of `RateLimit-Reset` is compatible with the `delay-seconds` notation of `Retry-After`.